scarpe-team/scarpe-wasm/README.md

 $ ls # should see index.html and packed_ruby.wasm
 Gemfile         index.html      src
 Gemfile.lock        packed_ruby.wasm
-$ ruby -run -e httpd . -p 8080  # must be this port specifically
+$ ruby -run -e httpd . -p 8080  # must be port 8080 specifically
 ```

 Then connect to localhost:8080 using your browser!
-The Wasm-based Scarpe app will be running.
+The Wasm-based Scarpe app will run.

 Please see "Installation" for more details about installing Scarpe-Wasm and the wasi-vfs library it depends on.